-MACH Energy has implemented a number of management measures including standard work practices, hazard reporting, take 5s and site specific management plans (Figure 2) to minimise potential impacts and reduce the likelihood of a pollution incident occurring on site.
+MACH Energy has implemented a number of management measures including standard work practices, hazard reporting, MACH 5's (take 5s) and site specific management plans (Figure 2) to minimise potential impacts and reduce the likelihood of a pollution incident occurring on site.
 The specific measures used to reduce the likelihood of the high risk potential pollution incidents, as outlined in Section 2, are described below.